A Story is Like…

 2) Simile

-Here you use a medium strength comparison when you explicitly compare two things using connecting words “like” or “as” to communicate specific aspect of the comparison.
+Here you use a medium strength comparison when you explicitly compare two things using connecting words “like” or “as” to communicate specific aspects of the comparison.

 I like how YourDictionary puts it.